Attachment theory can improve your life!

-When we remain in a fearful state, we don’t have access to both sides of our brain, and essential brain regions are “offline.”
+When we remain fearful, we cannot access both sides of our brain, and essential brain regions are “offline.”
 You could say that we go into temporary cognitive and perceptual impairment.

 Attachment styles explained

-Mary Ainsworth (1913-1999), Bowlby’s student and later colleague, took his pioneering work to the next level through a series of studies that provided evidence for the attachment theory, as well as a framework for the attachment styles.
+Mary Ainsworth (1913-1999), Bowlby’s student and later colleague, took his pioneering work to the next level through a series of studies that provided evidence for attachment theory and a framework for attachment styles.

-At first, we may not be eager to identify as someone who is “insecurely attached,” it is essential to understand that until we become conscious of our relational patterns, most of our actions in relationships will continue to happen without our permission.
-This means that we will continue to be the only thing standing between us and the love of our life!
+At first, we may not be eager to identify as someone who is “insecurely attached,” it is essential to understand that until we become conscious of our relational patterns, most of our actions in relationships will continue without our permission.
+This means we will continue to be the only thing standing between us and the love of our lives!

 Secure attachment style summary

-Having access to the relational patterns of secure attachment has been proven to be the best predictor of happiness in a relationship.
+The relational patterns of secure attachment have been proven to be the best predictor of happiness in a relationship.
 If we were not securely attached to someone in childhood, growing and changing to a secure attachment style is essential for our physical, emotional, and psychological health.
 The quality of the attachment bonds that shape our brain from conception through the end of childhood is directly related to our optimal development.
-If our early years were positive, the neural connections that got hardwired in our brain suggest that depending on another is safe, secure and that others will meet our needs.
+If our early years were positive, the neural connections that got hardwired in our brains suggest that depending on another is safe and secure and that others will meet our needs.
 Consequently, we know that we matter.